MoonLGH/minecraftAcctester/README.md

 add more millisec to the set interval

-probably you would say, this project is not really well maded, yes it is. and i didnt even have intention to lint it first or something, because it works and i dont use it daily if you want this thing that works better and stuff, probably go to this [fork](https://github.com/Killermaschine88/minecraftAcctester) because they fix something from here
+probably you would say, this project is not really well maded, yes it is.

+and i didnt even have intention to lint it first or something, because it works and i dont use it daily, so i dont have to make it pretty

+if you want this thing that works better and stuff, probably go to this [fork](https://github.com/Killermaschine88/minecraftAcctester) because they fix something from here